Austrian Air Force: Air bases

 Fiala-Fernbrugg Air Base (Fliegerhorst Fiala-Fernbrugg), located north of the town of Aigen im Ennstal on the southern edge of the Totes Gebirge, was built as a base for the Air Force of the Ständestaat 1936–37.
 At the end of World War II the base became the home base of the only helicopter unit of the Luftwaffe; beginning the tradition of helicopter operations at Aigen im Ennstal.

 Soviet troops occupied the base after the war, but after only a few weeks control switched to US forces.
 After a few more weeks, the base ended up in British hands.
 The RAF rebuilt the base and handed it over to Austria in 1947.
 It was used as a storage depot for the B-Gendarmerie, a paramilitary police force in the western zones.

 After some years of hiatus, the first helicopters, Bell H-13H Sioux arrived in late 1960.
 The base was named for Captain Benno Fiala von Fernbrugg in 1967.

-The base houses Fliegerwerft A, responsible for overhauls and maintenance on the AS-316B Alouette III.
+The base houses Fliegerwerft A, which was responsible for overhauls and maintenance on the AS-316B Alouette III.
 Hochgebirgslandekurse (Alpine landing courses) are conducted at least annually at the base, with officers of foreign air forces as regular attendants.

-Units based here are the AS-316B Alouette III of 1st and 2nd Helicopter Squadron, Flight Regiment 2.
+Units based here were the AS-316B Alouette III of 1st and 2nd Helicopter Squadron, Flight Regiment 2.